7 Best Projection Screens for Conference Rooms

 Short throw projectors reduce this to 0.4:1 to 1.0:1.
 These let you place the projector closer to the screen, which helps in smaller meeting rooms where you can't mount equipment 15 feet back.

 Ultra short throw projectors or UST models sit just inches from the screen surface.
 An ultra short throw projector works perfectly with a fixed frame setup positioned at the front of the room.
 The Epson PowerLite 4K ultra short throw series, for example, can project a 120 inch image from just 14 inches away.
 This eliminates shadows from presenters walking in front and prevents people from staring into the lens.
+Proper cable management solutions are essential for keeping projector connections neat and accessible in these compact setups.

 The aspect ratio needs to match between your projector and screen.
 Modern projectors output 16:10 or 16:9 ratios.
 Older equipment used 4:3.
 Your screen must accommodate the projector's native aspect ratio or you'll get black bars or distorted images.
 I see this mistake constantly.
 Someone buys a beautiful 16:9 screen for a conference room, then pairs it with an old 4:3 projector.
 The image either stretches or leaves huge unused sections of screen.